microsoft/node-pty/README.md

 - Node.JS 10+

+### macOS

+Xcode is needed to compile the sources, this can be installed from the App Store.

 ### Windows

 `npm install` requires some tools to be present in the system like Python and C++ compiler.
 Windows users can easily install them by running the following command in PowerShell as administrator.
 For more information see https://github.com/felixrieseberg/windows-build-tools: